The Upside of Forced Frugality

 We Made Do Without While Still Having Fun

-Let’s not forget too quickly that fun does not always have to come with a price tag.
+The money-saving lesson?
+Fun does not always have to come with a price tag.

 We Became More Self-Sufficient

-Millions of us had to start making coffee at home again and lost no time learning to concoct our favorite specialty drinks at a fraction of the coffeehouse prices.
+Millions of us had to start making coffee at home and lost no time learning to concoct our favorite specialty drinks at a fraction of the coffeehouse prices.
 We missed our hair stylists dearly, but when the going got tough and looking rough, we learned to tame our own out-of-control manes.

 We Created Additional Income Streams